pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 Data in this project comes from four sources:
-1. ProPublica's City of Chicago Parking Ticket Dataset (stored locally): https://www.propublica.org/datastore/dataset/chicago-parking-ticket-data (n.b. this dataset is 19.4GB in size and is filtered considerably for use in this project)
+1. ProPublica's City of Chicago Parking Ticket Dataset (stored locally): https://www.propublica.org/datastore/dataset/chicago-parking-ticket-data (nb, this dataset is 19.4GB in size and is filtered considerably for use in this project)

 2. City of Chicago Data Portal's Transportation Department Permits Dataset (API):